darshana-perera-97/Ai-blog-site/README.md

 Create a copy of ai-daily-life-transforming-modern-world.html file and place the bellow content there.
 And add new cards for this blog in index.html and blogs.html files also.
 Add tables, bullets points also if needed.

-mark the published data as 13th Aug 2025
+mark the published data as 13th Sep 2025

 ---------------------------------
 blog generate prompt: